Coderkayc/Coderkayc/README.md

 # 💫 About Me:
-🔭I'm currently working on an attendance system for universities.<br>🤝🏽I'm looking to collaborate on any backend related projects an ideas.<br>🍀I'm currently learning Nest.js and Fastify.<br>💭Ask me about anything backend related(Node.js).<br>⚡Am always smiling🙂,.
+🔭I'm currently working on my skill set leveling up and adding more to what I already know<br>🤝🏽I'm looking to collaborate on any backend related projects an ideas.<br>🍀I'm currently learning Nest.js and Fastify<br>💭Ask me about anything backend related(Node.js).<br>⚡Am always smiling🙂

 ## 🌐 Socials: